gardener/gardener/docs/extensions/network.md

 ## Supporting a New Network Extension Provider

-To add support for another networking provider (e.g., weave, Cilium, Flannel, etc.) a network extension controller needs to be implemented which would optionally have its own custom configuration specified in the `spec.providerConfig` in the `Network` resource.
+To add support for another networking provider (e.g., weave, Cilium, Flannel) a network extension controller needs to be implemented which would optionally have its own custom configuration specified in the `spec.providerConfig` in the `Network` resource.
 For example, if support for a network plugin named `gardenet` is required, the following `Network` resource would be created:

 ```yaml
 ---